This article originally appeared on VICE UK.

 Deal after deal allegedly fell through, to the chagrin of constituents, local business owners and politicians, including Streatham MP and short-lived Labour leadership candidate Chuka Umunna.
 "Over the last few years, I've lost count of the number of meetings I've had about the Megabowl site, or the number of people I've contacted about the issue," Umunna complained in a blog post in March of 2014.
 "Local cases, like that of Megabowl, tangibly show how three years of a flatlining economy can impact on an area."

 Yet, while dead Megabowl festered, it was, brilliantly, used as the venue for at least one illegal rave.
 Later, its untended innards were documented in a series of evocative photographs by "urban explorers" with monikers like The_Raw and PlapPlap.
 Among the ruins, stray bowling shoes and dead foxes, the photographers discovered poignant graffiti from staff members: "May this building never be forgotten.
 Streatham will never be the same again without MEGABOWL," wrote one Lucy Beasley.
-(In case you were curious, the Megabowl company is now called "Tenpin", and currently only a handful of Megabowl-branded sites remain nationwide.)
+(In case you were curious, the Megabowl company is now called "Tenpin," and currently only a handful of Megabowl-branded sites remain nationwide.)

 A recent breakthrough has has been made, precipitating the demolition depicted in that heart-rending snap above.
-New developers London Square are promising to replace the Megabowl/Caesars site with 243 affordable new homes, a new play area for children, 3,786 square metres of retail space and, intriguingly, a new community and theatre space, all with a rumoured completion date of 2019.
+New developers London Square are promising to replace the Megabowl/Caesars site with 243 affordable new homes, a new play area for children, 3,786 square meters of retail space and, intriguingly, a new community and theatre space, all with a rumored completion date of 2019.
 (You can see the developers' full plans for the site here.)

 READ ON MOTHERBOARD: Take a Photo Tour of Long-Forgotten Soviet Russian Arcade Games